Graft - opening chapters

 My throat went dry.
 My assumption was that hospitals were bad, that doctors were the people most likely to notice something different about my body and investigate.
 But Matilda needed medical attention, and I hardly wanted to wait around to see if whatever was outside was interested in us.

 We went to the garage.
 Matilda struggled into the truck’s passenger seat.
 I hated how high up the cab was.
 Driving already stressed me out, and being in a vehicle this size made it worse.
-Matilda squeezed the armrest in between bouts of wiping sweat off her forehead.
-A familiar rotting smell was rapidly filling the truck, overwhelming the pine-scented air freshener.
+A familiar rotting smell was rapidly filling the cab, overwhelming the pine-scented air freshener.
 From the way it clung to Matilda, I had to assume it was from her injury.

 “If animals like that one are the source of the smell,” I said, “how many do you think are —”